Easy Payments-NO contracts

 If you need assistance from our Helpdesk via telephone, remember to always call with a time you will be at home.
 Have a telephone near your computer so we can walk you through steps to help troubleshoot and repair your problems.

-Slow speeds can be caused by bad network cards, bad ethernet cable, poorly functioning computers or poor cable line conditions.
+Slow speeds can be caused by bad network cards, bad ethernet cable, poorly functioning computers, routers or poor cable line conditions.
 Poor speed can also be caused by viruses, adware or spyware.
 Make sure your windows updates are done and scan for spyware and adware.
+Routers are often a cause.
+Simply unplug and re-plug the router and change pass codes.

 If you have any questions or concerns regarding this please feel free to contact us at (541) 998-7924 or email to firstname.lastname@example.org